 BYOB (BRING YOUR OWN BAGS)

-As of a couple of years ago, supermarkets in the UK started charging 5p for a plastic bag which I think is a brilliant way of swaying people towards reusable bags.
-Many supermarkets now sell their own branded reusable Bags For Life, but they can be quite bulky so I tend to take a fold up canvas bag with me in my handbag everywhere I go.
+As of a few of years ago, supermarkets in the UK started charging 5p for a plastic bag.
+I think this is a brilliant way of swaying people towards eco-friendly reusable bags.
+Many supermarkets now sell their own branded reusable Bags For Life.
+They can be quite bulky though, so I take a small canvas bag with me in my handbag everywhere I go.
 Many retailers have now switched to paper bags which are recyclable, but it’s still better to bring your own.

 HAVE YOUR FOOD SHOP DELIVERED

 This cuts down on car emissions and means you can do your food shop in your pyjamas.
 Win win.
 You’re also more likely to save money by not impulse buying at the supermarket.

 I’ll be the first to admit that I’m terrible at charity shop shopping.
 I have zero patience when it comes to browsing and I tend to feel very uninspired easily.
 My friend runs a charity shop and often tells me when something comes into her shop that she thinks I’ll like, and I always feel much better doing that than buying new.
 Shopping second-hand doesn’t necessarily have to be charity shops or car-boot sales though.
 There are many online places where you can buy second hand – eBay, Depop, and there are also loads of local buy-and-sell pages on Facebook.
 We actually got both of our sofas second hand when we moved in.

 Granted, when it comes to clothes this is much easier when you have a friend who wears the same size as you.
 But it can apply to absolutely anything.
 If there is something you need, be it a dress for a wedding, an appliance, a book, or a piece of equipment – see if someone you know has what you need before you go out and buy a brand new one.